Sotos syndrome: Treatment

-Treatment is symptomatic.
-There is no standard course of treatment for Sotos syndrome.
+Treatment of Sotos syndrome is symptomatic.
+As an infant, those with Sotos syndrome may require treatment for jaundice, vesicuoureteral reflux, and poor feeding.
+Children with Sotos syndrome should follow up closely with their primary care provider and any other specialists that are necessary in order to monitor for the development of complications such as seizures, infections, scoliosis, and more as discussed above.
+Screening for tumors is not recommended as the probability of occurrence is less than 3 percent.
+Patients should also be connected with occupational therapy, speech therapy, psychology and adaptive physical education to support their unique intellectual and physical needs.
+Those with Sotos syndrome may additionally require special education classes, but not always.

 Prognosis

 Sotos syndrome is not a life-threatening disorder and patients may have a normal life expectancy.
 Developmental delays may improve in the school-age years; however, coordination problems may persist into adulthood, along with any learning disabilities and/or other physical or mental issues.

 Epidemiology

 Incidence is approximately 1 in 14,000 births.